thesyntaxslinger/syntaxslinger.com/docs/docs/software/caddy.md

 echo "dns_cloudflare_api_token = TOKEN" >> /etc/letsencrypt/cloudflare.ini
 ```

-Make sure to replace the TOKEN with your actual api token.
+Make sure to replace the TOKEN with your actual API token.

 Now we can grab the cert.